kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 ## Manage File Share Subscription Credentials

-If you have selected Migrate Standard Subscriptions, the wizard will automatically scan the source SSRS instance and detect subscriptions that use the File Share delivery method (i.e., exports reports to a network/shared folder).
+If you have selected **Migrate subscriptions**, the wizard will automatically scan the source SSRS instance and detect subscriptions that use the File Share delivery method (i.e., exports reports to a network/shared folder).

 Since SSRS does not return stored passwords for file-share subscriptions, the wizard provides a screen to collect network credentials required to successfully recreate these subscriptions on the target server.